mubarakmayyeri/brocamp-student-workspace/README.md

 * Login and Logout system with session handling.
 * List of registered students.
 * Edit existing student details.
-* Delete a registerd user.
+* Delete a registered user.
 * Create new student account.

 ### User side
-* Signin and Signup options.
+* Sign In and Sign Up options.
 * Session handling.
 * Workspace page.